xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 'delete /api/:userid/docs/:docid/version/:vid': 'VersionController.delete_user',
  ```

- For URLs above, I explain them in order that you can understand well.
+ For routers above, I explain them in order that you can understand well.
  First part, document is just comment, which represents these URLS in this part
  are handle document manipulation.
 So on so forth for next three parts.